-11.0PRE-CONSTRUCTION ACTIVITIES
+11.0: PRE-CONSTRUCTION ACTIVITIES

-11.1 Procurement Processes for Contractor Selection
+11.1: Procurement Processes for Contractor Selection

-Construction contractors will be chosen from all of the allowable procurement methods outlined in VIHFA Procurement Policy.
+Construction contractors will be chosen from all allowable procurement methods outlined in VIHFA Procurement Policy.
 Refer to the VIHFA Procurement Policies and Procedures for Allowable Procurement Methods.

-11.2 Review of Scope
+11.2: Initial Scope Review

-Upon receipt of the environmental clearance and prior to the scope review and execution of the Grant Agreement, the Case Manager will coordinate a scope of work meeting with the homeowner and the Construction Management Services firm.
+Upon receipt of the environmental clearance and prior to the scope review and execution of the Grant Agreement, program staff will coordinate an initial scope of work meeting with the homeowner and the construction manager.
 This meeting with the homeowner involves a detailed review of the scope for the reconstruction, including elevation details (if applicable) and discussion of the next steps.

-For the Reconstruction Solution the meeting to review Scope will include the following, as appropriate:
+For the Reconstruction Solution, the meeting to review Scope will include the following, as appropriate: